No booking fees on the app

 Are there direct trains from Swansea to Cardiff Central?

-No, unfortunately, you need to transfer from Swansea to Cardiff Central.
-Still, the TrainPal Train Journey Planner helps you find the best train.
-Just input your origin or destination places, then click "Search" to see the suitable route.
+No, you will need to transfer when travelling from Swansea to Cardiff Central.
+TrainPal Train Journey Planner will assist you in finding the best train route.
+Enter the origin or destination places and other relevant details, then click "Search" to find the most suitable route.

 Is it worth taking a train from Swansea to Cardiff Central?